 Double booked for dinner and the next episode of The Bachelor?
-Write down what you eat at every meal in a food journal (like this one).
-This way, when you’re tempted to dig into the pantry for a post-meal snack, you can figure out if it’s your belly talking or just your memory playing tricks on you.
+Write down what you eat at every meal in a food journal.
+This way, when you're tempted to dig into the pantry for a post-meal snack, you can figure out if it's your belly talking or just your memory playing tricks on you.